 Everything you've ever needed to know about buying bed linen

 When purchasing a new quilt cover set, whether it’s replacing an old one or adding a new one to the collection, we understand that the outlay can be significant.
-When you’re doing that across a number of bedrooms in your household it can become downright exhorbitant.
+When you’re doing that across a number of bedrooms in your household it can become downright exorbitant.
 Time after time we are made to choose between what we would like to see our room look like and what we can afford.

 We have put together the ultimate guide to understanding ALL the factors that should be considered when buying your next round of bed linen.
-This guide works to highlight and educate on common terms you should be familiar with as well as best practice pro-tips that will help you understand all the factors that should be consider when buying and maintaining a quilt cover set.
+This guide works to highlight and educate on common terms you should be familiar with as well as best practice pro-tips that will help you understand all the factors that should be considered when buying and maintaining a quilt cover set.
 This could save you big bucks in the long-term and help you to spot a deal from a mile away.

 Don’t spend money on quilt covers only to throw them away, moth-eaten and threadbare a year later.
 Knowledge is power and this guide will help you save money in the long term when selecting durable, quality bedding that looks great and is made to last.